lambbyrd/new-eddie-out/Readme.md

   It's pretty simple.
 Just signup so you can save your favorite rivers, so it's easy to track what the river is doing in those areas.

+  Or if you would like I have setup a demo account:

+  email: demo@kayaker.com
+  pass: demo

   You can either use the browse or map view to get specific information about the river.
 If you want to keep track of a certian river, just click the button that says "Add to favorites".